syedfardeenjeelani/SlidesAi/README.md

 ## Note

-Due to some upcoming interviews, I did not had enough time to keep all the SVGs in a seperate folder and to follow some of  the best practices.
+Due to some upcoming interviews, I did not had enough time to keep all the SVGs in a seperate folder and to follow some of  the best practices but i have tried my best to keep the code clean and maintainable.

 ## Demo Videos